-If you were injured in a pedestrian accident caused by a negligent driver in California, you are entitled to be compensated for your medical expenses, lost wages, property damages, and pain and suffering.
+If you were injured in a San Diego pedestrian accident caused by a negligent driver in California, you are entitled to compensation for your medical expenses, lost wages, property damages, and pain and suffering.
 However, you must prove the motorist’s negligence and the amount of your damages.

 Evidence to Collect at the Scene of Your Accident

-Your job of obtaining evidence to use against the at-fault driver begins right after your pedestrian collision.
+Your job of obtaining evidence against the at-fault driver begins right after your pedestrian collision.
 Here are the top types of evidence you need:

 - Contact information.
 You should obtain the contact information for the driver who struck you and their insurance company.
 You will need this info to file your claim for compensation for your injuries.